Health Insurance

 Background

-Last Updated 7/25/2024
+Last Updated 7/2/2026

 The health insurance market continues to deal with challenges in the areas of affordability and access to care.
 The costs of health care continue to rise faster than other goods and services.
-According to the Centers for Medicare & Medicaid Services, national health care expenditures represent 17.3% of the gross domestic product, reflecting growth of 4.1% in 2022.
+According to the Centers for Medicare & Medicaid Services, national health care expenditures represent 18% of the gross domestic product, reflecting growth of 7.2% in 2023.
 While Medicare broadly protects seniors and can be supplemented through private coverage options known as Medicare Supplement (Medigap), costly long-term care (LTC) services remain outside Medicare and Medigap benefits.

 Unlike other types of insurance, health insurance regulation is done both at the federal and state levels depending on the plan.
 The Affordable Care Act (ACA) and the Employee Retirement Income Security Act (ERISA) are two federal laws that have significantly impacted health insurance and employee benefits regulation in the United States.
-The primary regulator of any given health plan depends on the type of plan (e.g. employer-sponsored, marketplace, Medicare, supplemental, etc).
+The primary regulator of any given health plan depends on the type of plan (e.g. employer-sponsored, marketplace, Medicare, supplemental, etc.).

 Enacted in 2010, the ACA aimed to expand health insurance coverage, improve its value through market reforms, and control healthcare costs by promoting competition among insurers.
 Provisions such as guaranteed issue, community rating, and the prohibition on preexisting condition exclusions have allowed millions of previously uninsured Americans to enroll, increasing access to healthcare.
 However, challenges related to ACA compliance, limited competition in certain areas, and insurer exits have led to higher premiums and cost-sharing, making coverage unaffordable for some without subsidies or alternative options.
+Enrollment in the health insurance marketplaces created by the ACA surged in 2021-2025 when enhanced tax credits were available.
+Enrollment has declined since the expiration of the enhanced credits.

 ERISA, enacted in 1974, sets minimum standards for most private sector pension and health plans to protect plan participants.
 It requires plans to provide participants with essential information about plan features and funding, and sets standards for participation, vesting, benefit accrual, and funding.
 One notable aspect of ERISA is its preemption of state law, which limits the authority of state insurance regulators over employer-sponsored self-insured health plans.
 This preemption creates a distinct regulatory environment for ERISA-covered plans, setting them apart from plans that are subject to state regulation.